Lesson 2

 Addictive: Any substance use or activity that becomes difficult to stop and interferes with normal, daily functioning.

-Neighbor Nudge: Turn to a classmate, make eye contact and start talking about the assigned question or topic.
+Neighbor Nudge: Turn to a classmate, make eye contact, and start talking about the assigned question or topic.

 Background Information

 Many students as well as many adults can use powerful electronic tools for good and entertainment without being in danger of losing control or becoming addicted.
 But some cannot.
 In this lesson, we want to equip you to warn students of their vulnerability to lose their personal freedom.
 To do this, you will use a validated, reliable assessment called the “Assessment of Internet Addiction” by Dr. Kimberly Young, adapted by the authors for this lesson and titled “Electronic Media Influence Scale.”
-Some paragraph text.

 Materials and Preparation